 Today’s $125 million USABC agreement is set for three years with two, one-year continuing options in which the government and industry will share the costs of research.
 Combined with a $70 million USAMP agreement for lightweight, high-strength materials research, which was initially announced in May, the total joint investment potential in-vehicle technologies is $195 million over the next five years.

 As part of the USABC agreement, the Department of Energy’s (DOE) FreedomCAR Program will split the cost of research and development for some new battery materials and technologies that have the potential to increase energy storage and charge/discharge performance, improve durability and reliability and reduce cost.

-Similarly, DOEs FreedomCAR Program and USAMP will split the cost of research and development for some new materials and technologies that will reduce weight without compromising durability, reliability, and safety of vehicles.
+Similarly, the DOE’s FreedomCAR Program and USAMP will split the cost of research and development for some new materials and technologies that will reduce weight without compromising the durability, reliability, and safety of vehicles.

 Ford, showcasing it’s newly launched, Mercury Mariner Hybrid, cited USABC development and benchmarking programs that provided a comprehensive understanding of the best available hybrid electric vehicle technology.

 General Motors’ partnership with USCAR and the Department of Energy has resulted in significant achievements in areas including advanced propulsion, hybrids, and fuel cells “ all aimed at reducing fuel consumption and as a consequence reliance on imported oil.

 GMs Sequel exemplifies the company’s drive to reinvent the automobile and remove it from the environmental equation.
 The Sequel, built on an 11-inch chassis with an all-aluminum frame, combines fuel cells, by-wire, and wheel hub motors to create a vehicle that travels 300 miles on its hydrogen supply.